Real-world training for when your content actually needs to work.

 But if everyone’s now got a camera why are so few of us making anything worth watching?

-It’s what you film that matters, not what you film it on.
+It’s what you film that matters — not what you film it on.

 (Almost) Any Phone Can Be A TV Camera.

-This was a live broadcast on BBC Breakfast News.
 The camera crew was stuck on the motorway so Nick Garnett had to get on the air on his own using a five year old, bottom of the range, iPhone SE and two cheap lights.
-Yes, you have to know what to do with it but *any camera can get on air.

 *almost!

-• Film interviews that hold attention
+— How to film interviews that hold attention

-It’s not about making something look “nice”.
+This isn’t about making something look “nice”.

 Retake this course?